vircon32/ComputerSoftware/DesktopEmulator/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 23.6.4?
+What's new in version 24.3.2?

-  - Corrected bad display of texture regions with large scaling factors.
-Pixels now have the correct size and the region is placed correctly when mirror on X and/or Y is applied.
+  - Corrected wrong GPU use percentage shown in menu bar.
+  - Improved graphic performance with better OpenGL handling and by grouping rectangles when drawing.

 ------------------------------------------------------------